noaa-oar-arl/monet/docs/user_guide.rst

    summary = stats.stats(df, minval=0, maxval=10)
    print(summary)

-For a full list of available metrics and their documentation, see the API reference or browse the ``monet/util/stats/`` directory.
+For a full list of available metrics and their documentation, see the API reference for the ``monet_stats`` package.

 More Examples
 ~~~~~~~~~~~~~